NR-NJN/VisualAlgorithmizer/README.md

 # Data Structures and Algorithms Visualization
 This website was created as a quick refresher and revision system for my NYU Algorithms course.
-As I progress I will be adding more and more features/structures with higher levels of functionality to the wesbite
+As I progress I will be adding more and more features/structures with higher levels of functionality to the wesbite<br>
-This isn't hosted on anything as of now, but will be uploaded up using Vercel relatively soon
+You can find the website here : https://visualalgorithmizer.vercel.app/

 Below are a few operations that have been incorporated into the website.
 The static screenshot does not capture the animations, but this should be enough to show off some basic features
 ## Array Operations